 Why is Fusion *ever so slightly* better than Zero Mission when ranking the Metroid games?
 First, I really appreciate that it was a bold “Metroid 4” that finally continued Samus’ story after Super Metroid.
 We get a lot more introspection from Samus that fits her character, and thus stronger connection to her and the greater mythology.
 Second, the horror atmosphere is done so well.
 For such simple hardware (by modern standards) the game manages to be utterly terrifying in the way it creates fear in the player.
 Enemy design and sound effects are peak creepy!
 The SA-X hunting sequences and the fight with Nightmare also my heart race even after countless playthroughs.

 Third, not only is gameplay and movement polished to a sheen, but it’s all brilliantly paced.
 I know a lot of folks have trouble with how linear Fusion starts since many areas are gated off.
 But I feel that actually contributed to the atmosphere and plot, allowing a sense of tension to build as threats reveal themselves (remember seeing the Frozen Ridley early in the game, just out of reach?).
-And last, the final sequences and ending are absolutely perfect in the way they tie the previous games together in a satisfying way.
-Now let’s see where Metroid 5 takes us!
+And last, the final sequences and ending are absolutely perfect in the way they tie the previous games together in a satisfying way while nicely setting up Metroid Dread.

 2. Metroid Prime (GameCube, 2002)